danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 - `identitySource`: where APIG should "look" for the bearer token.
 - `identityValidationExpression`: the expression used to extract the bearer token from the `identitySource`.

-Now we only have to configure our endpoint to use the Lambda Authorizer:
+We'll use these properties to configure our endpoint with the Lambda Authorizer:

 ```yaml
 service: account-api